 For the ones obsessed with history

-You could easily argue that everywhere in England is good for history buffs because the history of England is vast!
+Get a Halterman’s RV, and you could easily argue that everywhere in England is good for history buffs because the history of England is vast!
 However, York is a jewel in the historical crown of England.
 Why?
 The medieval walled city has been invaded by Romans, Saxons, and Vikings in the past, meaning its past is rich and undeniably interesting.
 The ancient buildings and streets are very well-preserved, and you can’t visit York without taking a stroll down the Shambles (one of the most well-recognised historic streets in Europe.)
 And apparently, history likes to stick around, as York is also known as the most haunted city in the continent!

 - Viking history: Visit the world-famous JORVIK Viking Centre.